ga-wdi-exercises/readme/readme.md

 We recommend using a naming convention like `language-concept-prerequisite`, like `js-ajax-jquery-first`.

-Each repository can be easily searched by tags with RepoTagger.
+Each repository can be easily searched by tags with [RepoTagger](https://github.com/repotagger/repotagger.github.io) (which can be used with any Github organization or user).

 Check the following links for an example: